-Jane has set her work on the Alley Theater, Houston Ballet II, Stages Repertory Theater, the Houston Children’s Museum, as well as many high schools and universities and has collaborated with the Houston Symphony, the CAMH, and the Asia Society.
+Graduating from Bowling Green State University with a degree in deaf/elementary education and minor in dance, Jane then had the unbelievable opportunity to work with the Doug Elkins Dance Company for a decade plus of fine dancing and touring before her move to Houston, Texas in 1996.
+She has set her work on the Alley Theater, Houston Ballet II, Stages Repertory Theater, the Houston Children’s Museum, as well as many high schools and universities and has collaborated with the Houston Symphony, the CAMH, and the Asia Society.
 She was a finalist for the Cal Arts/Albert Award for Dance in 2001, awarded the CACHH general fellowship grant for 2002, the Houston PBS Speaking Women’s Health Conference Honoree 2004, the Surgical Society of Oncology’s James Ewing Layman Award, the Jung Center Award for 2005, DiverseWork’s Artist of the Year 2011, and was a speaker at the 2012 TEDx Houston and 2013 TEDx TAMU.

-(Managing Director) graduated from the University of the Arts (Philadelphia, PA) with a degree in Modern Dance Performance and a certificate in Non-Profit Management from the University of Pennsylvania.
-Upon graduation, she worked for the prestigious nonprofit performing arts center New York City Center (NYCC) in their education department, where she managed the Young People’s Dance Series program, which annually involved 40 public schools and over 5,000 students across New York City.
-Amy moved to NYCC’s development department where she managed the major donor program and was the Director of Events, achieving the first million-dollar Annual Gala in the organization’s history.
-She then worked for City Parks Foundation as their Special Events Director, managing six diverse annual fundraising benefits throughout the five boroughs of New York City – Mayor’s Cup Golf Tournament (named for the attendance and participation by former New York Mayor Michael Bloomberg), US Open Tennis Benefit, SummerStage Music Festival Gala, Annual Gala, adidas Run for the Parks, and Summer at Shea Stadium.
+Amy joined Hope Stone in 2009 as Managing Director, and has over 15 years of nonprofit management and event fundraising experience.
+After graduating from the University of the Arts (Philadelphia, PA) with a degree in Modern Dance Performance and a certificate in Non-Profit Management from the University of Pennsylvania, she worked for the prestigious nonprofit performing arts center New York City Center in both their education and development departments, managing the Young People’s Dance Series program (40 public schools and over 5,000 students across NYC) and transitioning to the Director of Events where she managed the major donor program and achieved the first million-dollar Annual Gala in the organization’s history.
+Amy then worked for City Parks Foundation as their Special Events Director, managing six diverse annual fundraising benefits throughout the five boroughs of New York City.